Natural Hair Care Guide and Products to Fight Humidity

-If you’re transitioning natural hair, remember that you’ll be dealing with hair that has two textures, and it’s really dry.
+If you’re transitioning natural hair, remember that you’ll be dealing with hair that has two textures and it’s really dry.
 Now is the best time to figure out which products you’re going to be using on your natural hair.
-Building a natural hair care routine is quite simple to do and also very simple to make it hard.
-No need to raid your nearest drugstore or beauty supply store.
-Ask around first, try samples from friends with similar hair textures.
+Building a natural hair care routine is quite simple to do and also very simple to make it hard—no need to raid your nearest drugstore or beauty supply store.
+Ask around first, and try samples from friends with similar hair textures.
 Then, start researching and testing out new shampoos and conditioners.

 Natural Hair Care: Transitioning Hair and Cutting

 Some natural hair transitioners opt for big chopping, and some don’t.
 The choice is yours, and if you have the guts to rock a cute teeny weeny afro, make sure you get the cut that complements your face.
 Wait until your hair grows to a decent length, so a stylist can cut your hair into the shape you want and that you can live with.

 Protective styles are your BFF!

 The ballerina bun was my BFF, but there are several stylish protective hairstyles to try.
 Try out space buns, halo twists, or box braids.
 Protective styles are extremely helpful for transitioning natural hair as they hide stringy straight ends and are meant to be worn throughout the week (or sometimes longer) without daily maintenance.
 Since your hair is fragile during your transition, it’s best to keep your hands out of your hair on a daily basis, as constant combing or brushing can contribute to breakage, especially when your hair is dry.